HistogramChart

 component.
 A marker's custom color has precedence over track's.
 This color can

-be set to any Design System color token
+be set to any Design System color token, as well as any rgb, hex or

 or Design System icon to either an individual marker or to an entire track.
 When